 Rebates are available through December 31, 2021.

 All electric and plug-in hybrid cars purchased in or after 2010 may be eligible for a federal income tax credit of up to $7,500.
 The credit amount will vary based on the capacity of the battery used to power the vehicle.
 Visit FuelEconomy.gov for more information.

-Georgia Power customers may be eligible to receive up to a $250 rebate for installing a Level 2 Charger in their home.
-Submit a rebate request form with a copy of paid installation and charger invoice(s) within 60 days after the EV charger has been installed.
-To learn more about the rebate program, click here.
-For detailed terms & conditions, click here.
+If you’ve recently installed a Level 2 Charger in your home, you may be eligible to receive up to a $250 rebate.
+Submit a rebate request form with a copy of your paid installation and charger invoice(s) within 60 days after the EV charger has been installed.
+Learn more about our EV charger rebate program and apply today.

 *Rebate available while funds last.
 Amount subject to change.